Transport in Wales: Cycling

-According to the National Survey for Wales 2017–18, almost 2% of the Welsh population cycled daily for active travel purposes.
-In total, 6% of the population actively travelled by bicycle at least once a week.
-Welsh Government data suggests that cycling in Wales is male-dominated; 12% of men said they cycle at least once per month for active travel purposes in 2017, compared to only 6% of women.
+According to the National Survey for Wales 2024-25, 7% of the population actively travelled by bicycle at least once a week.
+The data suggests that cycling in Wales is male-dominated; 14% of men said they cycle at least once per month for active travel purposes this period, compared to only 7% of women.

-In Wales, the Active Travel (Wales) Act was passed in 2013 which requires ministers and Welsh local authorities to 'map' active travel routes and networks across the country.
-It also requires Welsh Ministers to "report on active transport in Wales".
+The Active Travel (Wales) Act was passed in 2013, which requires ministers and Welsh local authorities to map active travel routes and networks across the country; it also requires ministers to "report on active transport in Wales".

-In 2018, Cardiff City Council announced plans to develop a Cycle Superhighway network, similar to the network which exists in London.
-The project has since been rebranded, and five new Cycleways have been proposed in the city.
-The scheme is due to be completed over a fifteen-year period and is aimed at promoting active travel by bicycle in the city.
+In 2018, Cardiff City Council announced plans to develop a Cycle Superhighway network, similar to that which exists in London.
+The project has since been rebranded and six new Cycleways have been proposed in the city; the scheme is due to be completed over a 15-year period and is aimed at promoting active travel by bicycle in the city.
 The first five routes are due to open at the end of the first phase of the project in 2021.

-Despite Cardiff's Cycleways scheme, Flintshire is Wales' top local authority for active travel by bicycle; in the National Survey for Wales 2017–18, almost 18% of respondents in Flintshire said that they travel at least once per month by bicycle, compared to just over 16% of respondents in Cardiff.
+Despite Cardiff's Cycleways scheme, Flintshire is Wales' top local authority for active travel by bicycle; in the National Survey for Wales (2017–18), almost 18% of respondents in Flintshire said that they travel at least once per month by bicycle, compared to just over 16% of respondents in Cardiff.
 Fewer than 4% of the respondents in Carmarthenshire, Newport, Denbighshire and Blaenau Gwent said that they actively travel by bicycle at least once per month.

 Sustrans maintains several routes in Wales which form part of the National Cycle Network.
-Major ones include National Cycle Route 8 which runs from Cardiff to Holyhead and National Cycle Route 47 which is also known as the Celtic Trail.
+Major routes include National Cycle Route 8, which runs from Cardiff to Holyhead, and National Cycle Route 47, which is also known as the Celtic Trail.